dannycahyo/personal-website/src/markdown/how-i-became-a-professional-software-engineer-from-a-physical-education-background.md

 ### Landing an Internship: A New Beginning

 With a robust portfolio of personal and community projects under my belt, I felt confident enough to apply for an internship at a software house in Malang called [Hash Rekayasa Teknologi](https://www.hash.id/).
-To my delight, I was accepted and eagerly began my new role.
+To my delight, I was accepted and eagerly began my new role in June 2021.

 The first stage of my internship involved following a structured training program with learning materials and resources provided by the company.
 Soon after, I was assigned to work on internal applications, further enhancing my skills and knowledge in the field.